sematext/logagent-js/README.md

 Run a container:
 The following example enables UDP syslog receiver and ships all log files from /var/log to Sematext Cloud (US).
-Simply mount the log file directort into Logagent container and provide a glob pattern to match the log files to watch.
+Simply mount the log file directory into Logagent container and provide a glob pattern to match the log files to watch.

 ```
 docker run -d --name logagent \